Sittanavasal

 Sittanavasal is a small hamlet in Pudukkottai district of Tamil Nadu, India.
 It is known for the Sittanavasal Cave, a 2nd-century Jain cave complex.
 From the 7th to the 9th century A.D., the village flourished as a Jain centre.

 Etymology

 There are several interpretations of the word Sittanvasal.
 In Tamil language, Sit-tan-na-va-yil means "the abode of great saints".
-Another explanation is that this was a suburb of Annalvayil, called chiru-annal-vaayil, meaning "smaller Annalvayil".
-It is also said that the word Sittanavasal is a derivative from two Sanskrit words, ‘'Siddhanam’' and ‘'vasah'’ meaning "abode of siddhas".
-Alternative suggestions are that Sittanavasal is a Tamil name that was used in the Sangam period, or that is a derivative from Siddhaanaam-vaasah, of north Indian origin which was corrupted first to "iddhannavaasah" and finally as "Sittannavasal".
+Another explanation is that this was a suburb of Annalvayil, called chiru-annal-vaayil, meaning "smaller Annalvayil".Sittanavasal is a Tamil name that was used in the Sangam period, or that is a derivative from Siddhaanaam-vaasah, of north Indian origin which was corrupted first to "iddhannavaasah" and finally as "Sittannavasal".
 In the Brahmi script, the name mentioned in the inscriptions is "ChiRu-posil".